leovct/edge-grpc-mock-server/README.md

 ### Static mode (default)

-In the `static` mode, the server will always return the same mock block data (`data/blocks/block1` and `data/traces/encoded/trace3.json`).
+In `static` mode, the server will always return the same mock data.

+By default, it returns `data/blocks/block-57.json` and `data/traces/trace-57.json`.

 ```sh
 go run main.go \